ev34j/ev34j-mindstorm-tutorial/README.md

 the [Edimax EW-7811Un](http://www.amazon.com/Edimax-EW-7811Un-150Mbps-Raspberry-Supports/dp/B003MTTJOY).
-Thus, if you are content using Bluetooth for connectivity in the native mode and Wi-Fi in the [ev3dev](http://www.ev3dev.org) mode, then go with a smaller dongle.
+Thus, if you are content using Bluetooth for connectivity in the native mode and Wi-Fi in the [ev3dev](http://www.ev3dev.org) mode, then get the smaller dongle.
 If you want Wi-Fi support in both modes, then you should get the NETGEAR N150.

 Please note: the [NETGEAR G54/N150] (http://www.amazon.com/dp/B004VDR37K/ref=twister_B00F4PTSKY)
 does not work with either mode.

-Insert a Wi-Fi dongle in your EV3.
-In Brickman, navigate to **Wireless and Networks** and then click on **Wi-Fi**.
+Insert a Wi-Fi dongle in the EV3.
+Navigate to **Wireless and Networks** in Brickman and then click on **Wi-Fi**.
-You will be able to tell at this point if your Wi-Fi dongle is supported by ev3dev.
+You will be able to determine at this point if the Wi-Fi dongle is supported by ev3dev.
 If it is, you will see the option select **Powered** and then **Start Scan**.
 You should choose an SID and enter your password.

 # Connect to the EV3

-Once booted and connected to the network, the EV3 should be reachable as **ev3dev**.
-To verify this is true, open a Terminal window and type:
+Once booted and connected to the network, the EV3 should be reachable as **ev3dev** from your Mac.
+To verify this, open a Terminal window and type:

 ```bash
 ping ev3dev